Curriculum

 Curriculum at Allens Croft Primary School

 Ready for the beginning of each half-term, the children will have a discussion about what they already know, what they would like to learn about and how they would like to learn.
-This is then mapped out and the teacher will then plan the learning, ensuring that the National Curriculum objectives being met across all areas of their learning.
+This is then mapped out and the teacher will then plan the learning, ensuring that the National Curriculum objectives are being met across all areas of their learning.
 Each term, the children are provided with either a WOW event or an educational visit which links with the learning that is taking place.

 Through this approach, the children are engaged in their learning, as they are hooked through a memorable experience and the activities are carefully planned which will stimulate the children’s interest and curiosity.
 The children will also learn facts and information about the topic, which will deepen their knowledge and understanding of a range of curriculum subjects.
 From this, the children will learn new skills and will be provided with creative opportunities to support their learning.